-- Communicate with shearer - Agree on date, time, location, and payment option (by the hour, by the animal, etc). - Agree on what equipment shearer will provide. - Provide shearer a copy of the Code with Shearer's Responsibilities Certificate (Exhibit 2). - Agree on the types of workers the shearer will bring, if any. - 0 - Communicate with all workers (see Appendix C for suggested types of workers that may be needed for shearing day.) - Communicate date, time, and location. - Review each worker's duties with him/her (see Appendix D for job descriptions). - If using an outside Sorter, provide him/her the Sorter's Responsibilities Checklist (Exhibit 3). - Plan layout of shearing area (see Appendix E for example of a layout area). - Plan layout of sorting pens and their proximity to shearing area.
+- Communicate with shearer - Agree on date, time, location, and payment option (by the hour, by the animal, etc). - Agree on what equipment shearer will provide. - Provide shearer a copy of the Code with Shearer's Responsibilities Certificate (Exhibit 2). - o Agree on the types of workers the shearer will bring, if any. - Communicate with all workers (see Appendix B for suggested types of workers that may be needed for shearing day.) - Communicate date, time, and location. - Review each worker's duties with him/her (see Appendix C for job descriptions). - If using an outside Sorter, provide him/her the Sorter's Responsibilities Checklist (Exhibit 3). - Plan layout of shearing area (see Appendix D for example of a layout area). - Plan layout of sorting pens and their proximity to shearing area.
 Animals will be shorn from white to black.
 Within each color group, animals will be shorn finest to coarsest.
-If you do not know your animals' micron levels, you may sort by age group, youngest to oldest. - Practice good fleece care throughout the year (see Appendix F for suggestions). - Consider taking a sorting class offered by the Suri Network. - Develop a plan for processing your fiber cooperative, processing it yourself, selling to fiber buyer, etc.
+If you do not know your animals' micron levels, you may sort by age group, youngest to oldest. - Practice good fleece care throughout the year (see Appendix E for suggestions). - Develop a plan for processing your fiber cooperative, processing it yourself, selling to fiber buyer, etc.

-II.
+• II.
 PREPARATION FOR SHEARING DAY - ONE DAY TO ONE WEEK PRIOR TO SHEARING